dafny-lang/blog/_posts/2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny.markdown

 ## Enhanced positive and negative hover feedback

-Congratulations for reading until here!
-So far, you already have a sense on how the interface of Dafny is almost gamified with its immersive UI experience, which contributes to making it delightful.
+Congratulations on reading until here!
+So far, you already have a sense of how the interface of Dafny is almost gamified with its immersive UI experience, which contributes to making it delightful.

 The gutter icons enhanced the user experience, but this was not enough.
 I found that I could further enhance the existing hover messages to provide useful insights and shortcuts.
 Let's compare before/after: